Medications and Drugs

 Generic Name: triprolidine (Pronunciation: trye PROE li deen)

 What is triprolidine (Zymine)?

-Triprolidine is an antihistamine that reduces the natural chemical histamine in the body.
+Triprolidine is an antihistamine that reduces the effects of natural chemical histamine in the body.
 Histamine can produce symptoms of sneezing, itching, watery eyes, and runny nose.

-Triprolidine may also be used for purposes other than those listed in this medication guide.
+Triprolidine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of triprolidine (Zymine)?